-By the time ISE 2017 closed its doors last Friday 10 February, Integrated Systems Europe had proven unequivocally why it is the international destination of choice for AV and systems integration professionals.
+By the time ISE 2017 closed its doors, Integrated Systems Europe had proven unequivocally why it is the international destination of choice for AV and systems integration professionals.

 CEDIA CEO Vin Bruno said: “ISE 2017 has been the biggest and best year yet for CEDIA.
 We expanded our education offering and doubled bookings to more than 800.
 ISE 2017 also gave us a great opportunity to connect with so many of our members from around the globe.
 Our booth was continuously busy especially during the CEDIA Talks.
 The show was a huge success and we can’t wait for next year.”